ehgus/ExternalDeviceIOs.jl/README.md

     C["I/O stream (usable)"];
 ```

-Variable IO will basically support
+ExternalDevice IO will basically support
  - The definition of "name" of I/O devices and function `browse` to list available devices.
  - functions `open`, `close`, and `isopen`
  - functions `activate`,`deactivate`, and `isactivated`.